optimuscreed1/Maria14/README.md

-# this is my first file for git
+# this is my first file for git.

 i am loving this work.

-i am a great man
+i am a great man.

-i just have to believe it
+i just have to believe it.